nodejs/node/doc/api/worker_threads.md

 -->

 The `Worker` class represents an independent JavaScript execution thread.
-This class inherits from EventEmitter, and Most Node.js APIs are available inside of it.
+This class inherits from `EventEmitter`, and most Node.js APIs are available inside of it.

 Notable differences inside a Worker environment are: